-"No, sire."
-"Well, then, leave them where they are."
+Well, then, leave them where they are.

 As is here shown, royalty was already bending beneath the hand of the people, and bending very low.

-From the 21st of June to the 12th of July, all appeared tolerably calm, but it was that species of calm which so frequently precedes the tempest.
+From the 21st of June to the 12th of July all appeared tolerably calm; but it was that heavy and stifling calm which precedes the tempest.

 It was like the uneasy dream of an uneasy slumber.

-On the 11th the king formed the resolution, urged to it by the queen, the Count d'Artois, the Polignacs-in fact, the whole of the Camarilla of Versailles; in short, he dismissed Necker.
+On the 11th the king formed a resolution, urged to it by the queen, the Count d'Artois, the Polignacs, in fact, the whole of the Camarilla of Versailles; in short, he dismissed Necker.

 On the 12th this intelligence reached Paris.

-The effect which it produced has been already seen.
-On the evening of the 13th Billot arrived just in time to see the barriers burning.
+The effect which it produced has already been seen.

+On the evening of the 13th, Billot arrived just in time to see the barriers burning.

 On the 13th, in the evening, Paris was defending itself.

 On the 14th, in the morning, Paris was ready to attack.

-On the morning of the 14th Billot cried, "To the Bastile!" and three thousand men, imitating Billot, reiterated the same cry, which was about to become that of the whole population of Paris.
-The reason was that there had existed during five centuries a monument which weighed heavily upon the breast of France, like the infernal rock upon the shoulders of Sisyphus.
+On the morning of the 14th Billot cried, To the Bastille! and three thousand men, imitating Billot, reiterated the same cry, which was about to become that of the whole population of Paris.

+The reason was, that there had existed during five centuries a monument weighing heavily upon the breast of France, like the infernal rock upon the shoulders of Sisyphus.

-"Only that, less confiding than the Titan in his strength, France had never attempted to throw it off.
+Only that, less confiding than the Titan in his strength, France had never attempted to throw it off.

-This monument, the seal of feudality, imprinted on the forehead of Paris, was the Bastile.
-The king was too good, as Mme. de Hausset had said, to have a head cut off.
+This monument, the seal of feudality, imprinted on the forehead of Paris, was the Bastille.

+The king was too good, as Madame de Hausset had said, to have a head cut off.

-But the king sent people to the Bastile.
+But the king sent people to the Bastille.

-When once a man became acquainted with the Bastile, by order of the king, that man was forgotten, sequestrated interred, annihilated.
-He remained there until the king remembered him; and kings have so many new things occurring around them every day, and of which they are obliged to think, that they often forget to think of old matters.
-Moreover, in France there was not only one Bastile, there were twenty other Bastiles, which were called Fort l'Evêque St. Lazare the Châtelet, the Conciergerie, Vincennes, the Castle of La Roche, the Castle of If, the Isles of St. Marguerite, Pignerolles, etc. Only the fortress at the Gate St. Antoine was called the Bastile, as Rome was called the city.
+When once a man became acquainted with the Bastille, by order of the king, that man was forgotten, sequestrated, interred, annihilated.

+He remained there until the king remembered him; and kings have so many new things occurring around them every day, of which they are obliged to think, that they often forget to think of old matters.

+Moreover, in France there was not only one Bastille, there were twenty other Bastilles, which were called Fort l'Evêque, Saint-Lazare, the Châtelet, the Conciergerie, Vincennes, the Castle of La Roche, the Castle of If, the Isles of St. Marguerite, Pignerolles, etc.

+Only the fortress at the gate St. Antoine was called the Bastille, as Rome was called the city.